Ōpōtiki College

 Ōpōtiki College is a state secondary school located in Ōpōtiki, in the Bay of Plenty, North Island, New Zealand.

 History

 The first secondary schooling available in Ōpōtiki was at the Opotiki District High School, which was established in 1922.

-The name was changed in 1953 when Opotiki College opened as a separate secondary school (on its present site).
+The name was changed in 1953 when Ōpōtiki College opened as a separate secondary school (on its present site).

-When Opotiki College came into being in 1953, a new crest was decided on.
+When Ōpōtiki College came into being in 1953, a new crest was decided on.
 At the top is a burning lamp.
 Underneath is a cogged wheel and key.
 The fern and the mere were added later.

 The first motto was in Latin – UT MENS ITA HOMO; “as the mind is, so is the man”.
 This was later changed to te reo Māori – TE HINENGARO TE TOHU; meaning “The mind is the measure of the man”.

 A new logo has recently been developed that has at its centre the Koru.